JustLogic: A Comprehensive Benchmark for Evaluating Deductive Reasoning in Large Language Models: Experimental Setup

 Our task follows the conventional formulation: $CQO \rightarrow A$.
 Question $Q$ is ``Is the statement $S$ true, false, or uncertain?", followed by the query statement, as shown in Figure \ref{table:example}; there are 3 answer options, where $O = \{\text{true},\text{false},\text{uncertain}\}$.
 All prompts begin with a preamble, which includes (i) the requirements of the task at hand, (ii) a list of argument forms in propositional logic, and (iii) the available answer options.

-We evaluated various models of different sizes, including Llama3-8B \citep{dubey2024llama}, Llama3-70B, GPT-4, GPT-4o, OpenAI o1 and OpenAI o1-preview \citep{jaech2024openai}.
-Given that prompt quality significantly impacts LLM accuracy, a range of prompting techniques are tested: zero-shot, few-shot, and chain-of-thought (CoT) \citep{wei2022chain}.
-OpenAI's reasoning models had strict rate limits at the time of writing.
-As such, 42 random samples in the test set are used for OpenAI o1 and OpenAI o1-preview.
-To ensure fairness, the selected subset has the same proportion of reasoning depth and classes (True, False, and Uncertain) as the entire test set.
+We evaluated both reasoning and non-reasoning models of different sizes: Llama3-8B-Instruct \citep{dubey2024llama}, Llama3-70B-Instruct, GPT-4o-mini-2024-07-18, GPT-4o-2024-05-13, DeepSeek R1 Distill Qwen 14B, DeepSeek R1 \citep{guo2025deepseek}, OpenAI o1-mini-2024-07-18, and OpenAI o1-2024-12-17 \citep{jaech2024openai}.
+A range of prompting techniques are tested: zero-shot, few-shot, and chain-of-thought (CoT) \citep{wei2022chain}; more techniques are tested in Appendix \ref{app:prompt_performance}.
+Due to limited model access, 70 random samples are used for OpenAI o1 and 350 for the other reasoning models.
+To ensure fairness, the selected subset has the same proportion of each reasoning depth as the entire test set.
 Further implementation details are provided in Appendix \ref{app:exp-details}.

 We also measured human performance.
-18 anonymous participants, recruited from Amazon Mechanical Turk \citep{amazon2005}, are given a random subset of questions.
+18 anonymous participants (as detailed in Appendix \ref{app:human}) are given a random subset of questions.
 This is because deductive reasoning questions, especially those at high reasoning depths, are cognitively demanding and time-consuming; it is impractical to expect humans to complete 1050 questions.
 To ensure fairness, both models and participants are provided similar prompts and are given the same proportion of each reasoning depth.

 Finally, we perform an error analysis of the results from the aforementioned experiments, specifically examining the heterogeneous effects of argument form and reasoning depth on model accuracy.
 Accuracy for each argument form is only measured using questions with a reasoning depth of 1 since those with a depth of \textgreater 1 typically have \textgreater 1 argument forms.
 Lastly, a qualitative analysis of failure modes is conducted.